The advance of fintech in banking

 The collaboration between the two sectors solves a historical conflict of large banks and financial institutions, which do not have to make a major investment to adapt their services to the new technological trends to which users have become accustomed, especially after the pandemic.
 In this sense, an effective digital presence represents a differential attribute for the new generations of customers.

-Alliance between banks and fintech
+Alliance between banks and fintechs

 The alliance between the different parts of the sector allows banks such as BBVA or Santander to accelerate the pending digital transformation process.
 At the same time, an alliance of this type also benefits fintechs, as they fit into a business model in which their presence is essential to constantly improve performance and customer loyalty.